kode4food/ale/docstring/cons.md

 usage: "(cons form seq)"
 tags: ["sequence"]
 ---
 With an ordered sequence, such as a list or vector, the result is a new list or vector with the form prepended to the original.
-With an unordered sequence, such as an associative array, there is no guarantee regarding position.
+With an unordered sequence, such as an object array, there is no guarantee regarding position.

 The name *cons* is a vestige of when Lisp implementations **cons**tructed new lists or cells by pairing a _car_ (**c**ontents of the **a**ddress part of **r**egister) with a _cdr_ (**c**ontents of the **d**ecrement part of **r**egister).